How to Diagnose a Circuit That Drifts When It Heats Up

 After heating: V_out = 5 × 4724 / (10043 + 4724) = 1.601 V

-The Real Offender: An Op-Amp Gain Stage
+A Common Offender: The Op-Amp Gain Stage

 The gain of a non-inverting amplifier is: